honeytrap/honeytrap-docs/docs/setup/agent/compile-honeytrap-agent.md

 ## LXC director

-If you want to use the lxc director features, you need to build Honeytrap using the following configuration.
+If you want to use the lxc director features, you need to build HoneyTrap using the following configuration.

 ```
 $ go build -tags="lxc" ...